Polymer/koa-esm-transform/README.md

 - `babelPlugins`: Either an Array of babel plugins (e.g. `[require('@babel/plugin-transform-modules-amd')]`) or a Function that takes a Koa Context and returns an Array of babel plugins `(ctx) => []`.
 Providing a value for this option will override the default behavior of the middleware's capabilities-based babel plugin selection.
 - `exclude`: An array of requested paths or [minimatch](https://www.npmjs.com/package/minimatch) based patterns to match requested paths that should be excluded from any process/rewriting by the middleware.
-- `queryParam`: You can redefine the appended queryparameter string from `__esmTransform` as something else.
+- `queryParam`: You can redefine the appended query parameter string from `__esmTransform` as something else.
 - `logger`: Middleware will call `debug`, `info`, `warn` and `error` methods on `console` to log events.
 If you use a different logger for your application, provide it here.
--`logLevel`: Set a minimum level for events to be logged to override the default level of `info`.
+- `logLevel`: Set a minimum level for events to be logged to override the default level of `info`.